Are you gung-ho about kung fu? Me too. Ever since I was a kid, I’ve been obsessed with kung fu. And let’s be honest — I

 But this isn’t the whole story.
 We haven’t even talked about the tones in Chinese.
 Tones can change everything!
 But I think that’s a subject for another blog post.

 For now, your time is probably better spent practicing kung fu itself rather than practicing how to say it.
 So what are you waiting for.
 Go practice some kung fu, grasshopper!

 But if you’re interested in learning more about the Chinese language, then let me know in the comments, and I’ll write more on the subject in the future.
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.